How Isaac Stern influenced East / West relations through the power of classical music

 · Elected to the American Philosophical Society (1995)

 · Gold Medal of the Royal Philharmonic Society (1991)

 · Carnegie Hall Midtown Manhattan, New York: the main auditorium was named for Isaac Stern in 1997.

 In 2012, a street in Tel Aviv was named for Stern.

 “You cannot force someone to think as you do or to feel as you do.
-But you can teach them to think a little better, to think a little more.
-To listen a little more critically.
+But you can teach them to think a little better, to think a little more and to listen a little more critically.
 Listen to what they’re doing, not what they think they’re doing.
-To have more respect for the necessary lengthy internal and external collaboration between the performer and the composer.”
+(We need) to have more respect for the necessary lengthy internal and external collaboration between the performer and the composer.”